Getting the most out of your benefits

 Urgent care clinics are generally more cost-effective than emergency rooms.
 To review the emergency care coverage provided by your medical plan, log in to myuhc.com, click on the Coverage & Benefits tab and then select Emergency care.

-UHC’s telemedicine benefit, Optum Virtual Care, can save you money on doctor visits for routine illnesses.
-Visit with a doctor from the comfort of your home using video chat.
+UHC’s Optum Virtual Care benefit can save you money on doctor visits for routine illnesses like colds and fevers.
+It also gives you access to behavioral health specialists for needs such as depression, anxiety, stress or ADHD.
+Visit with a doctor from anywhere using video chat.
 Doctors are available 24/7.

 4. Discuss medication options with your doctor.